Last Updated on January 10, 2021

-Part of a monastery which dates back to the 6th century, the Chora Museum (formerly Church-Mosque), Kariye in Turkish, is one of the most impressive museums in Istanbul.
-Chora Museums houses very beautiful examples of Byzantine mosaics and frescos.
+Part of a monastery which dates back to the 6th century, the Chora Mosque (formerly Church-Museum), Kariye in Turkish, is one of the most impressive historical sites in Istanbul.
+Chora houses very beautiful examples of Byzantine mosaics and frescos.

 “Chora” means “Rural Area” in Greek.
 According to the record, there had been a chapel outside the ramparts of the area.
 The first Chora Church was built in the 6th century in the era of Justinianos (527-565), and instead of this chapel.